igordev96/survey-app/README.md

 # Survey App

-A web application suggested by Bliss Applications as a Technical Assessment
+A web application to mock a survey app

-Currently, two official plugins are available:

 ## :runner: :computer: Running in your pc